 The website is divided into the sections “Before”, “During” and “After Research”, followed by a description of MPDL services to support researchers.
 However, for data management purposes, these phases of the research process are not necessarily separate from each other.
 Some aspects should be considered at an early stage but require attention throughout the whole project.
+This is especially the case for open research data.

 Before Research: Early planning can save time at later stages of the research process.
 Research funders increasingly require data management plans.
 Other subchapters of this section deal with legal-ethical aspects (how to manage personal research data), file handling (file nomenclature, organization, and versioning) and file formats (sustainable ones are recommended).